How do multiple carnivore species coexist?

 3. Lions and hyenas steal kills from cheetahs and pose a predation threat to their cubs.

-These combinations of traits allow us to obtain remarkably detailed observational records of cheetah hunting behavior that we can then link to the presence or absence of lions and hyenas as well as gazelles.
-We use these data to quantify the relationships between cheetahs, their predators, and their prey.
+These combinations of traits allow us to obtain remarkably detailed observational records of cheetah hunting behavior that we can then link to the presence or absence of lions and hyenas as well as gazelle density.
+I use these data to quantify the relationships between cheetahs, their predators, and their prey.